Ei-0/soc-case-studies/case-studies/case-01-after-hours-access.md

 Additional logging and monitoring were prioritized to capture further activity and enable a more confident response if the behavior escalated.

+## Outcome

+Following continued monitoring, no evidence of data exfiltration, privilege escalation, or malicious persistence was observed.
+The activity was ultimately assessed as non-malicious but anomalous user behavior.

+The case was documented to improve future detection and reduce uncertainty around similar events.

+## Recommendations

+- Improve baseline documentation for after-hours access by non-IT users.
+- Implement alerting for PowerShell usage by finance department users.
+- Reinforce the principle of least privilege and review access needs periodically.